 IPO Date: August 15, 2023

 Electric vehicle maker Vinfast has had its share of troubles since its IPO debut.
 These troubles began even before it went public when the company set ambitious delivery targets that it could not meet.
-Rising interest rates, sluggish US sales, and a pricey new plant that has met increasing delays have all contributed to what has become one of 2023’s most disappointing IPOs.
-Vinfast’s opening stock price of $22 a share is now down to just $4.30.
+Rising interest rates, sluggish US sales, and a pricey new plant that has met increasing delays have all contributed to what became one of 2023’s most disappointing IPOs.
+Vinfast’s opening stock price of $22 a share is now down to just $0.36 as of this writing.

 6. Instacart